ysoh286/honours-project-2017/detailed-notes.md

 - [Basic demo app](https://github.com/ropensci/plotly/blob/51e159ba825b007657c1d7534825ef25afc7e7af/demo/shiny/basic/app.R)
 - [Using DT](https://github.com/ropensci/plotly/blob/51e159ba825b007657c1d7534825ef25afc7e7af/demo/shiny/DT/app.R)

-- You need to define the shared dataset/data outside of the shiny app in order for it to work... not sure why yet (maybe in order for crosstalk to work?).

 A few notes about crosstalk from Joe Cheng's presentation at the useR Conference 2016: [Youtube link](https://www.youtube.com/watch?v=IiRYmAGMtdo)
 - Crosstalk is designed to be a solution for co-ordinating multiple views of the same data (something along the lines of GGobi, cranvas - but on the web)